Chase Pros & Cons

 Who It’s Right For: Large companies with complex banking requirements, who either don’t mind paying the $95 fee or have enough cash to maintain the $100,000 average balance to waive it.

 Unless you’re running a big business, I think the Performance package looks good.
 Most companies don’t need to send wires or pay up for premium support in the Platinum package, and the Total package is just a bit too limiting for my tastes.
-However, you know your business best, so be sure to choose which one suites you best.
+However, you know your business best, so be sure to choose which one suits you best.

 Chase takes a unique approach to their business savings rates, with rates of just 0.04-0.05% for customers who don’t link the account to a Chase checking account.
 For those customers who have both, the rates are as follows: